tulsiksng/tulsiksng/README.md

 ### I am Tulsi Jain.
 Please scroll through to know me 👋

-## In single line I say "I am a Developer" about me!
+## In single line I say "I am a Coder" about me!
 -  My Goals: To contribute to society
--  Currently I have started with open source contribution
+-  Currently exploring ways and a nice project for open source contribution
 -  Want to be a job creator in future

 ### Connect with me: